Jeep Compass: Production

-On October 14, 2025 Stellantis announced that production of the North American Compass(J4U) would be moved to the Belvidere Assembly Plant, with production starting in late 2026 or early 2027.
-The North American Compass(J4U) will launch with the 1.6L EP6CDTX I-4 Hybrid setup from the Jeep Cherokee(KM) and the 2.0 Hurricane 4 EVO turbo I—4 engine for Gas/ICE models.
+On October 14, 2025, Stellantis announced that production of the North American, third-generation Compass (J4U) would be moved to the Belvidere Assembly Plant, with production starting in December 2027 for the 2028 model year.
+The North American Compass (J4U) will launch with the 2.0-liter Hurricane 4 EVO turbo four-cylinder engine, while the hybrid version will come later with the setup from the Jeep Cherokee, the 1.6-liter EP6CDTX turbo four-cylinder engine.
+In August 2026, Stellantis refused to confirm to the Free Press if Belvidere would still build the Compass.